-Financial statements are prepared on the principle of going concern which implies that the company will continue operations in the foreseeable future.
-The Shareholder of the Company have confirmed the continuing support, which includes possibilities to refinance existing borrowings and receive additional borrowings so that to ensure that the Company will continue operations in the foreseeable future.
-As of 31 December 2015 the Company had negative equity and it relies on the future support and financing by the Group to continue its operations as a going concern.
-The current credit line is renewed till 30 June 2017.
+The financial statements are prepared on the principle of going concern which implies that the Company will continue operations in the foreseeable future.
+IMO Property Investments Sofia EAD finances its activities through a revolving short term borrowing by Eurobank Private Bank Luxembourg and its capital base.
+In support of that in 2012 the Shareholder increased the share capital and share premium reserve account of the Company with BGN 56,719 thousands.
+As of 31 December 2015 the Company has negative equity and it relies on the future support and financing by the Group to continue its operations as a going concern.
+The current credit line was renewed until 30 June 2017.

-IMO 03 EAD has negative equity of BGN 9,006 thousand and is in breach of article 252, para (1), item 5 from Bulgarian Commerce Act as its registered capital exceeds net assets.
+IMO Property Investments EAD has negative equity of BGN 128,157 thousand and is in breach of article 252, para (1), item 5 from Bulgarian Commerce Act as its registered capital exceeds net assets.
 The management is fully aware and will undertake all the necessary steps to recapitalise the entity.
 In support of the above, currently the entity has been provided with Letter of support by the Parent company.